apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 **1. templates had been set could not be pruned**

-**2. templates will be activated until data points insert into correspoding measurements**
+**2. templates will be activated on one node by data points insertion of measurements within the template, or interface `createTimeseriesOfSchemaTemplate`**

-**3. templates will not be shown by showtimeseries before activating**
+**3. templates will not be shown by showtimeseries before activated**

 ```java
 // Add aligned measurements to a template